Title

 Republic Act No. 9287 increases penalties for illegal numbers games in the Philippines, aiming to eradicate these activities and punish those involved, including bettors, personnel, and government officials, while also providing protection for witnesses and incentives for law enforcement officers.

-An Illegal Numbers Game is any form of illegal gambling activity using numbers or combinations thereof as factors in giving out jackpots.
+It is any form of illegal gambling activity that uses numbers or combinations thereof as factors in giving out jackpots.

-A bettor in an illegal numbers game shall suffer imprisonment from thirty (30) days to ninety (90) days.
+A bettor is any person who places bets for himself/herself or for another person, excluding personnel/staff of the illegal numbers game operation.
+The penalty is imprisonment from thirty (30) days to ninety (90) days.

-A collector or agent shall suffer imprisonment from eight (8) years and one (1) day to ten (10) years.
+Imprisonment from six (6) years and one (1) day to eight (8) years.

-The possession of any gambling paraphernalia and other materials used in illegal numbers game operations is prima facie evidence of an offense.
+Possession of gambling paraphernalia and other materials used in the illegal numbers game operation is deemed prima facie evidence of an offense covered by the Act.

 Analyze Cases Smarter, Faster